software-mansion/radon-ide/packages/docs/docs/usage.md

 <img width="800" alt="sztudio-side-panel" src="/img/docs/sztudio_side_panel.png"/>

-## 4. Wait for the project to build and run
+## -auto-num- Wait for the project to build and run

 After all the above steps, you should be able to see your app building and launching in the extension device preview.
 From there, you can use the simulator normally to navigate in your app and try out some of the developer experience enhancements that the IDE provides.

-## 5. IDE featuers highlights
+## -auto-num- IDE featuers highlights

 Visit [React Native IDE](https://ide.swmansion.com/) webside, for a nicely presented list of the feature highlights.